The Missionary Rosary

 (Thursdays)

-3. The proclamation of the kingdom of God.
+- The Proclamation of the Kingdom of God.

 The Rosary is my favorite prayer,